mabel-chang/Huntingtons_Disease_Application/README.md

 ## Author:
 Mabel Chang

-Developed as the final project for BF591: Bioinformatics Programming & Applications at Boston University (F23)
+Developed as the final project for BF591: Bioinformatics Programming & Applications at Boston University (F23), instructed by Dr. Adam Labadorf